Sea-Snell/JAXSeq/README.md

 # JaxSeq

+**Note: this is version 2.0 of JaxSeq.
+It supports Jax V0.4, and there are quite few updates that should make it easier to work with.
+However, if you are dependent on the old version, I would reccoment pulling from the old_version branch, or the version 1.0 commit under github versions.**

 ## Overview

 Built on top of [HuggingFace](https://huggingface.co)'s [Transformers](https://github.com/huggingface/transformers) library, JaxSeq enables training very large language models in [Jax](https://jax.readthedocs.io/en/latest/).
 Currently it supports GPT2, GPTJ, T5, and OPT models.
 JaxSeq is designed to be light-weight and easily extensible, with the aim being to demonstrate a workflow for training large language models without with the heft that is typical other existing frameworks.